PKU-RL/Creative-Agents/README.md

 ### Install Packages and Environments

 #### Install MineDojo
-You can install the MineDojo environment following the [official document](https://docs.minedojo.org/sections/getting_started/install.html#prerequisites).
+You can download the MineDojo environment for Creative Agents Here: [Modified MineDojo Environment](https://zenodo.org/records/10321659)

 #### Install Voyager
 Please follow [Voyager Install Tutorial](https://github.com/MineDojo/Voyager).
 Note that you should accomplish all the four parts: